 Revise the following definitions in section 3.2:

-destination directional multi-gigabit (DMG) station (STA): In a time division duplex (TDD) service period (SP), it is a DMG STA that is expected to receive at the start of each time division duplex (TDD) SP.
+destination directional multi-gigabit (DMG) station (STA): In a time division duplex (TDD) service period (SP), it is a DMG STA that is expected to receive at the start of and during a time division duplex (TDD) slot.
 Otherwise, it is the A DMG STA identified by the destination association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or a contention based access period (CBAP).

-source directional multi-gigabit (DMG) station (STA): In a service period (SP) with the TDD Applicable SP subfield equal to 1, it is a DMG STA that is expected to transmit at the start of each time division duplex (TDD) SP.
+source directional multi-gigabit (DMG) station (STA): In a service period (SP) with the TDD Applicable SP subfield equal to 1, it is a DMG STA that is expected to transmit at the start of and during a time division duplex (TDD) slot.
 Otherwise, it is the A DMG STA identified by the source association identifier (AID) field contained in a Grant frame or Extended Schedule element that caused the allocation of a service period (SP) or contention based access period (CBAP).

 Straw Poll: